 There are several things to be aware of when selecting wood to be worn next to the body.
-These considerations include: the location and stage of healing of the piercing, general cleaning procedures when dealing with wood, the overall shape of the piece, the quality of the finish, the type of finish (usually an oil, possibly a seal) that is applied, grain structure, endangered wood species, and possible allergic reactions to wood.
+These considerations include, but are not limited to: the location and stage of healing of the piercing, general cleaning procedures when dealing with wood, the overall shape of the piece, the quality of the finish, the type of finish that is applied, grain structure, endangered wood species, and possible allergic reactions to wood.

 Hardwoods are porous and readily absorb and release moisture, oil, bacteria, etc. Therefore, it may be harder to heal using this material.
 Hardwood plugs in general work best for the drier piercings, and for healed piercings.
 Anyone can potentially heal fine with hardwoods, but we recommend that someone be comfortable with their own healing process first, as well as being aware of their response to certain species of hardwood.
 Barring that, hardwood jewelry should only be worn in well-healed piercings.